MuhammedMagdyy/youtube-speed-controller/README.md

 - HTML & CSS
 - Chrome Extensions

+## ⭐️ Like It?

+If this extension saved your time while learning, consider leaving a GitHub star ⭐️!

 ## 🤝 Contributing

 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to open an issue or submit a pull request.